 - Office of the Immigration Services Commissioner Making sure all immigration advisers fulfil the requirements of good practice.

-- Office of the Social Security and Child Support Commissioners ‘Specialised part of the Judiciary appointed to determine appeals on law under the Social Security and Child Support Acts’.
+- Upper Tribunal has taken on role of Office of the Social Security and Child Support Commissioners ‘Specialised part of the Judiciary appointed to determine appeals on law under the Social Security and Child Support Acts’.

 - Independent Complaints Reviewer investigates complaints about Land Registry, The National Archives, The Northern Ireland Youth Justice Agency, Children’s Commissioner for Wales.